simulahmed2113/Lume/docs/11_requirements-overview.md

   - Z: `+2 .. -18 mm`
     - Z = 0 is on the PCB copper surface.
     - Negative Z cuts into the board.
-- **Software resolution** is ~1.25 µm and repeatability better than 0.02 mm.
+- **Software resolution** is ~1.25 um and repeatability better than 0.02 mm.
-  → The viewer, snapping and picking logic must support at least **0.01 mm** precision.
+  -> The viewer, snapping and picking logic must support at least **0.01 mm** precision.

-### 2.2 Supported G-code dialect
+### Supported G-code Dialect

 The controller supports a **restricted G-code subset**, documented in:

 - the Cirqoid machine manual, and
-- the internal “Supported G-code” spec.
+- the internal "Supported G-code" spec.

 Key groups: